Frequently Asked Questions (FAQ) – Home Care Services

 What is home care for seniors?

-Home care is non-medical care provided for seniors in their own home by a personal caregiver.
+Home care is non-medical care provided for seniors in their own home by a trained, personal caregiver.

-It’s no secret that most people would rather remain living in their own homes as they get older.
-But when frailty, forgetfulness or other chronic illness make living alone too difficult, home care is the answer for many seniors.
+It’s no secret that most people would rather remain living in their own home as they get older.
+But when frailty, forgetfulness or other chronic illness make living alone too difficult, home care can be the answer for many seniors.
 Help with non-medical care from our trained caregivers will allow you or your loved one to maintain the quality of life and the lifestyle they are used to.

 What types of senior services are offered under the Home Care Powered by AUAF program?

 Home Care Powered by AUAF offers a full range of non-medical home care services, related to daily living.
 A trained caregiver can provide in-home services such as cleaning, planning and preparing meals, doing laundry, shopping and running errands.
 Caregivers may also assist moderately impaired participants with personal care tasks, such as dressing, bathing, grooming and following special diets.

 How do I qualify for the Medicaid-funded services?

 Home Care Powered by AUAF offers a medicaid-funded home care service for seniors.
 To be eligible, individuals must meet all current requirements, which include people who are/have:

 - Non-exempt assets of $17,500 or less (Non-exempt assets do not include home, car, or personal furnishings.); and